jonathan-robertson/robotic-inbox/README.md

     - FTP: in another window, connect to your server via FTP and navigate to the game folder that should contain your `Mods` folder (if no `Mods` folder is present, you will need to create it in the appropriate location), then enter your `Mods` folder.
 If you are confused about where your mods folder should go, reach out to your host.
 4. 🚚 Move this new `robotic-inbox` folder into your `Mods` folder by dragging & dropping or cutting/copying & pasting, whichever you prefer
 5. ♻️ Restart your server to allow this mod to take effect and monitor your logs to ensure it starts successfully:
-    - you can search the logs for the word `Amnesia`; the name of this mod will appear with that phrase and all log lines it produces will be presented with this prefix for quick reference
+    - you can search the logs for the word `RoboticInbox`; the name of this mod will appear with that phrase and all log lines it produces will be presented with this prefix for quick reference

 ### Linux Server Installation (Server via SSH)